samyxandz/GenAICare/readme.md

 <h2>API:-</h2>
   <hr style="height:2px;border-width:0;color:gray;background-color:gray">
 <p>
+  For this project, we have constructed 2 rest APIS that allow us to configure the appointments and contacts to suit our needs and to allow change.
+We plan on changing these open routes into protected routes.

-In our Project, we have used 2 API endpoints
+Currently  our Project supports  2 API endpoints :-
 </p>
 <ul>
 <li><a href="https://www.postman.com/spambytes/workspace/team-workspace/collection/26164952-6f5c79bc-7ff2-4806-b8b6-e0b2c4331d22?action=share&source=copy-link&creator=26164952" target="blank">/contacts</a>